-The project proposal for LCMT Dissemination Phase 2 was approved in August 2018.
+LCMT Dissemination Phase 2 started from August 2018 and ended in June 2020.

-The third LCMT Symposium is to be held in San Borja, Lima, Peru on October 21-22, 2019.
+The third LCMT Symposium was held in San Borja, Lima, Peru on October 21-22, 2019 and its summary report was approved and published on APERC website in June 2020.
+It was the first outdoor meeting of LCMT project.